 Edit Notification Content

-To construct your push notification, you can provide the message title, subtitle and body text.
+To construct your push notification, you can provide the notification title, subtitle and body text.
 At the very minimum, the notification must contain either title or body text.

 The notification editor supports plain text and Smarty template language for dynamic personalization.
 Learn more about using Smarty in message content.

 - Title - Notification titles appear as bold text, above or below the notification content, and can be used to add emphasis.
 Titles may not be supported by earlier versions of iOS and Android.
 If not provided, or not supported by the receiving device, the name of your app will still be displayed.

 - Subtitle (optional) - Use notification subtitles to describe the purpose of your notification.
 Android devices display the subtitle at the top of the notification while iOS devices display it just below the notification title.
-Similar to notification title, support may be limited to later versions of iOS and Android.
+Similar to the notification title, support may be limited to later versions of iOS and Android.

 - Body - The main content of your notification.